Mercenary Privateer Sea Dog Character Unit

 - Pistol 8" range, POW 10 gun

 - Cursed Pistol x2 8" range, POW 10 gun

 - Mercenary - Works for Cryx

-- Blood-Bound - If any member of the unit kills a living enemy, they're RFP'd without providing soul/corpse tokens.
+- Blood-Bound - If any member of the unit destroys a living enemy, they're RFP'd without providing soul/corpse tokens.
 Then you can Return to Play one destroyed model to the unit.
 They return at full health, within 3" of the attacking model, and cannot activate this turn.

 - Officer - This model is the unit commander even if the unit has a Leader model.